 As Dr Terence Ascott rushed around busy Cairo streets one day in the late 1980s, he spotted something in his neighbourhood.
 Sitting on a cement floor in an unfinished building was a family watching television.

 Staring at this strange sight, he came to a stark realisation.
 The majority of the population in Egypt and across the Middle East could not read.
 Although he had been in publishing for several years, he perceived that many, like this family, would never have the opportunity to read about the love of God.

 That day a vision was born.
-Dr Ascott no longer just saw one family but thousands.
+Dr Ascott no longer just saw one family but millions.
 It was a realisation that birthed a dream: to establish Christian satellite television that would reach across the Middle East and North Africa.
-Today, SAT-7 broadcasts in three languages, through five channels, 365 days a year.
+Today, SAT-7 broadcasts in three languages, through four channels, 365 days a year.

 After five years of research, preparation, and networking with local church leaders, SAT-7 is founded.
 20 agencies working in the area and Middle Eastern Christian leaders establish SAT-7 in a joint partnership.

 SAT-7 opens its International Office in Nicosia, Cyprus.
 Two-hour-long weekly broadcasts start on 31 May.

 The first studio opens in Lebanon.
 In the UK, a SAT-7 office is registered in order to create support for the SAT-7 channel.

 The first SAT-7 office opens in Egypt, and the first camera for SAT-7’s own productions is bought.
 A SAT-7 office is registered in the USA.